hubartstephane/Chaos/documentation/ApplicationArguments.md

 <ins>Notes</ins>

-- you only have to call **chaos::ApplicationArgumentManager::ParseArguments(...)** once.
+- You only have to call **chaos::ApplicationArgumentManager::ParseArguments(...)** once.

-- if you use the class **chaos::Application** this will automatically be done for you.
+- If you use the class **chaos::Application** this will automatically be done for you.

-- the macro **CHAOS_APPLICATION_ARG(...)** creates a variable in the namespace **Arguments**.
+- The macro **CHAOS_APPLICATION_ARG(...)** creates a variable in the namespace **Arguments**.
+This variable is a getter on the parameter that has been passed to the program.

+- You may register multiple times the same name in different files, as soon as they have the same type.
+This will produce multiple getters, but they will all references the same parameter

+- The system is case insensitive.
+You can do this

+> &ensp;&ensp;CHAOS_APPLICATION_ARG(bool, mybool)&ensp;&ensp;&ensp;&ensp;in file1.cpp
+> &ensp;&ensp;CHAOS_APPLICATION_ARG(bool, MYBOOL)&ensp;&ensp;&ensp;&ensp;in file2.cpp

-- using the macro in global scope is important.
+- Using the macro in global scope is important.
 This registers some function at application initialization.
 In another scope, this would not happen.

-- you may register multiple time the same variable in different files, as soon as they have the same type.

-- you may register variables in **.h** or **.cpp**
+- You may register variables in **.h** or **.cpp**

 ## Starting the application

-you may then start the application as follow:
+You may then start the application as follow:
 > application.exe --mybool     (this set value to true)
 > application.exe --mybool true
 > application.exe --mybool=true